Funerals and reducing the spread of COVID-19

 The State Government has introduced restrictions on travel into and within Western Australia to help reduce the spread of COVID-19.

-Travelling into Western Australia and travelling between the different regions of Western Australia has been prohibited, except in certain circumstances.
+Travelling into Western Australia and travelling between a number of regions within Western Australia has been prohibited, except in certain circumstances.

-A person travelling to Western Australia or is travelling between different regions in Western Australia to attend a funeral, can be exempt from the travel restrictions on compassionate grounds.
+A person travelling to Western Australia or travelling between different regions within which restrictions may still be enforceable in Western Australia to attend a funeral, can be exempt from the travel restrictions on compassionate grounds.

 Involving everyone in the funeral